Saturday, December 10, 2016

 The old Kehilath Anshe Ma'ariv Synagogue, Chicago, Illinois.

 By 1852, about 20 Polish Jews had become discontented enough to break off from KAM and founded Chicago's second congregation, Kehilath B'nai Sholom, a more Orthodox congregation than the older KAM.
 In 1861, the second significant secession from KAM occurred.
-This splinter group, led by Rabbi Bernhard Felsenthal, formed the Sinai Reform Congregation, meeting in a church near the corner of Monroe and LaSalle Streets.
+This splinter group, led by Rabbi Bernhard Felsenthal, formed the Sinai Reform Congregation, which met in a church located near the corner of Monroe and LaSalle Streets.

-In 1859, the United Hebrew Relief Association (UHRA) was established by some 15 Jewish organizations, including several B'nai B'rith lodges and several Jewish women's organizations.
+In 1859, the United Hebrew Relief Association (UHRA) was founded by approximately 15 Jewish organizations, including several B'nai B'rith lodges and various Jewish women's organizations.

-After the fire of 1871, Jews moved out of the downtown area, mainly southward, settling eventually in the fashionable lakefront communities of Kenwood, Hyde Park, and South Shore.
+After the 1871 fire, Jews moved out of the downtown area, primarily southward, eventually settling in the fashionable lakefront communities of Kenwood, Hyde Park, and South Shore.
 Wherever they settled, they established needed institutions, including Michael Reese Hospital, the Drexel Home (for aged Jews), and the social and civic Standard Club.

-In the late 1870s, Eastern European Jews, mainly from Russian and Polish areas, started arriving in Chicago in large numbers.
-They came primarily from shtetlach (small rural villages or towns), and by 1930, they constituted over 80 percent of Chicago's Jewish population.
-They settled initially in one of the poorest parts of the city, the Maxwell and Halsted streets area on Chicago's Near Westside.
+In the late 1870s, Eastern European Jews, primarily from Russian and Polish regions, began arriving in Chicago in large numbers.
+They came mainly from shtetlach (small rural villages or towns), and by 1930, they constituted over 80 percent of Chicago's Jewish population.
+They initially settled in one of the poorest areas of the city, the Maxwell and Halsted streets area on Chicago's Near West Side.

 Maxwell Street Market, Chicago.

-Maxwell Street Market resembled a community in an Old World SHTETL (a small Jewish village or town in Eastern Europe) with numerous Jewish institutions, restaurants, merchants, and about 40 synagogues and a bazaar-like outdoor market called Maxwell Street Market that attracted customers from the entire Chicago area.
+Maxwell Street Market resembled a community in an Old World shtetl (a small Jewish village or town in Eastern Europe), with numerous Jewish institutions, restaurants, merchants, and about 40 synagogues.
+It also featured a bazaar-like outdoor market that attracted customers from the entire Chicago area.
 They eked out a living as peddlers, petty merchants, artisans, and factory laborers, especially in the garment industry, where many men and women became ardent members, organizers, and leaders in several progressive unions.

 Maxwell Street Market, Chicago.
 1904

 The Eastern European Jews differed from the German Jews in their cultural background, language, dress, demeanor, and economic status.
-Until the mid-twentieth century, the two maintained distinct neighborhoods and institutions.
-Friction also owed to differing religious practices, as the Orthodox newcomers encountered a German Jewish community increasingly oriented toward Reform Judaism.
+Until the mid-twentieth century, the two groups maintained distinct neighborhoods and institutions.
+Friction also arose from differing religious practices, as the Orthodox newcomers encountered a German Jewish community increasingly oriented toward Reform Judaism.

 A sense of kinship, however, and the fear that poverty and the seemingly exotic culture of European Jews might provoke anti-Semitism led Chicago's German Jews (like their counterparts in other American cities) to provide a foundation upon which the newcomers could build lives as Chicagoans.
-These institutions included educational (Jewish Training School, opened in 1890), medical (Chicago Maternity Center, 1895), and recreational (Chicago Hebrew Institute, 1903) facilities that offered practical resources while helping to speed up the Americanization of the new immigrants.
-Julius Rosenwald, a prominent business executive and philanthropist, was one of these institutions' chief organizers and financial contributors.
+These institutions included educational (Jewish Training School, opened in 1890), medical (Chicago Maternity Center, 1895), and recreational (Chicago Hebrew Institute, 1903) facilities that provided practical resources while helping to accelerate the Americanization of the new immigrants.
+Julius Rosenwald, a prominent business executive and philanthropist, was one of these institutions' chief organizers and a significant financial contributor.

-Education and entrepreneurship provided many Jews a route from the Maxwell Street area by 1910.
+By 1910, education and entrepreneurship had provided many Jews with a route out of the Maxwell Street area.
 A small number joined the German Jews on the South Side; some moved into the north lakefront communities of Lake View, Uptown, and Rogers Park; more headed northwest into Humboldt Park, Logan Square, and Albany Park.
-The most significant number moved west into the North Lawndale area, which soon became the largest Jewish community in the history of Chicago, numerically and institutionally.
+The largest number of Jews moved west into the North Lawndale area, which soon became the largest Jewish community in Chicago's history, both in terms of population and institutional presence.

 By the 1930s, North Lawndale housed 60 synagogues (all but 2 Orthodox), a very active community center, the Jewish People's Institute, the Hebrew Theological College, the Douglas Library, where Golda Meir worked for a short time, and numerous Zionist, cultural, educational, fraternal, and social service organizations and institutions.

-The old Anshe Roumania Synagogue building, North Lawndale, Chicago, Illinois.
+The old Anshe Roumania Synagogue building, North Lawndale, Chicago, IL.

-After World War II, increasing prosperity and government housing benefits to returning war veterans allowed growing numbers of Chicago Jews to fulfill their desire for single-family houses.
+After World War II, increasing prosperity and government housing benefits for returning war veterans enabled growing numbers of Chicago Jews to fulfill their desire for single-family homes.
 Upwardly mobile Jews started moving out of their old communities into higher-status West Rogers Park (West Ridge) on the far North Side.

 Other Jewish areas in the city included the apartment and condominium complexes paralleling the northern lake shore and a small community in the Hyde Park area.

 Many Jews joined the postwar migration to suburbia.
-Housing discrimination had limited suburbanization in the early years, although in the early 1900s, small numbers of Jews had moved into some of the suburbs that were open to them.
-The most concentrated movement of Jews into the suburbs followed World War II with the removal of restrictive housing covenants and increased affluence.
+Housing discrimination had limited suburbanization in the early years, although small numbers of Jews had begun to move into some suburbs that were open to them in the early 1900s.
+The most concentrated movement of Jews into the suburbs followed World War II, with the removal of restrictive housing covenants and increased affluence.

 West Ridge Community, West Rogers Park Neighborhood, Chicago, Illinois.